 One of the themes that I have been exploring in my own work throughout my life is the role of external systems/coercion in supporting or constraining the conditions and freedom for inner work.
 Coercion meaning the systems we set up, the rules we set up, and the structures we set up.
 There's a tension in some ways, or a continuum between the focus on small acts, which is what the ServiceSpace model is, and the overarching matrix of external constraints that we operate in.
 Moving the ripples can start to affect the systems around us, but these broader overarching systems act upon and constrain the ripples and movement from within.

 So, for example, we may think we have consciousness and choice about the food we eat, but we are tied to certain food, agricultural and soil systems that significantly constrain what we are presented with in making our choices.
 We may think we have consciousness about the health care decisions we make, but we operate within certain health systems that present those choices to us and in some cases channel or constrain us dramatically.
 The idea of 'voluntary action building up the voluntary sector' is a powerful one.
-What I am exploring is that we also benefit from understanding the continuum between voluntary action and the role of systemic forces that constrain us limit the scope of voluntary action.
+But we also must understand the continuum between voluntary action and the role of systemic forces that constrain us and limit the scope of voluntary action.